arpkoirala/arpkoirala.github.io/readme.md

 -	Knowledge of electrical engineering, economics, stochastic process, and numerical methods,
 -	Skill of handling multiple projects at same time,
 -	Team player alongside the individual goals,
--	Mixture of academic and industrial background.
+-	Mixture of academic and industrial background,
+-	Eager to solve the grid problems of future.

 ## Degree